 ST. JOSEPH, Mo. -- A daily review of the hot topics coming out of Kansas City Chiefs training camp:

-The Chiefs’ next practice session is Sunday at 8:15 a.m.
+The Chiefs will return to the practice field on Sunday at 8:15 a.m.
 CT.